10 Endangered species of Primate in Vietnam

 Species: Trachypithecus francoisi

-Frame khỉ 10 WANEE asia
+Frame khỉ 10 WANEE Go-WILD

 It is the langur species with the northernmost distribution, ranging from southern central China to northern Vietnam.
 This langur species is currently facing an extremely serious threat.

-Frame map 11 WANEE asia
+Frame map 11 WANEE Go-WILD

 They live on limestone mountains and use crevices and caves as sleeping places (Le Khac Quyet).